The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: The dilute O Lg loop model

-In order to preserve the integrability we need to impose certain conditions on the $k$'s, namely the boundary Yang-Baxter (BYB) equation$~$\cite{Skl}.
-For the right boundary it is shown graphically on the fig.(\ref{figBYB}) and reads:
+In order to preserve the integrability we need to impose certain conditions on the $k$'s, namely the boundary Yang--Baxter (BYB) equation$~$\cite{Skl}.
+For the right boundary it is shown graphically in Fig. \ref{figBYB} and reads:

 The integrable boundary weights for the right boundary $K$-matrix in the additive convention are the following \cite{DJS,dGLR}: